brianglass/anastasis/files/trithekti.md

 Cross-Theotokion.

-You are highly glorified, Virgin Mother of God, and we praise you, for through your SonÂ’s Cross Hell has been overthrown and death has died; we who were dead have risen, and been granted life; we have obtained Paradise, the ancient happiness; and so with thanksgiving we glorify Christ our God as mighty and alone full of mercy.
+You are highly glorified, Virgin Mother of God, and we praise you, for through your Son’s Cross Hell has been overthrown and death has died; we who were dead have risen, and been granted life; we have obtained Paradise, the ancient happiness; and so with thanksgiving we glorify Christ our God as mighty and alone full of mercy.

 ****